telerik/fiddler-jam-docs/portal/fiddler-jam-portal.md

 >tip You can use [our connectivity check link](https://fiddler-backend-production.s3.amazonaws.com/connectivity-test/check.html) to test your ability to access the required Fiddler endpoints.

-When you open the Fiddler Jam portal, it loads a sample log that as a reference.
+When you open the Fiddler Jam portal for the first time, it loads a sample log as a reference..
 You can [add new logs by opening a log link]({%slug fj-portal-logs%}#open-submitted-logs), [inspect log details]({%slug fj-portal-logs%}#working-with-logs), organize submitted logs into [workspaces]({%slug fj-workspaces%}), [open logs in Fiddler Everywhere for deep-dive debugging]({%slug fj-advanced-analysis%}), and share logs with Fiddler Jam collaborators.

 ![Portal menu options](../images/portal/menu/portal-landing-page.png)